Our international office can help with arranging accommodation for international degree students. More information can be found on this webpage.

 General housing information

-- Be aware: VU Amsterdam cannot guarantee (affordable) housing for all applicants, but the sooner you will apply for housing, the better the chances are of getting a room.
-You can apply once you have been (conditionally) accepted to your study programme.
+- Be aware: VU Amsterdam can only offer accommodation to max.
+35% of all incoming Bachelor and Master students, and only for the first year.
+We work on a first-come, first-served basis; the sooner you apply for housing, the better your chances are of getting a room.
+You can apply once you have been (conditionally) admitted to your study programme.

-- VU Amsterdam offers only housing for your first year, even in 2- or 3-year study programmes.
+- VU Amsterdam only offers housing for your first year, even for 2- or 3-year study programmes.
 You need to find accommodation by yourself after the first academic year.

 - The housing market in the Netherlands is extremely tense, especially in Amsterdam.
 Many Dutch and international students are searching for student rooms.
-Housing prices are high: rents at the private market go from €750 and up.
+Housing prices are high: rental prices at the private market often start at €750 and up.
 Start your search early and be prepared to search in surrounding villages and towns.
+You can check our tips and read more about the Dutch student housing market in general.

-Please find the April 2022 edition of the Housing newsletter here to read more information.
+- You can also read the April 2022 edition of the Housing newsletter here to find more information from last year

 Below you will find all housing rules and regulations.
 We advise you to read them carefully.